Daggett Day Camp

 *As part of the camper registration process, parents with campers who require medications will meet directly with the Camp Health Director in the health cabin to discuss your camper’s needs and to check-in all medications.
 Medications will be distributed throughout the week in the privacy of the health cabin.
 These procedures are meant to uphold and respect the privacy of our campers.
 All medication must be in original packaging.

-• Our system displays real-time availability.
+Our system displays real-time availability.
 If your preferred week(s) are full, you can join the waitlist for those weeks.
 Waitlisted applicants are contacted in order if a spot opens.
-No refunds will be given after the Monday before your camper's week.
+Cancellations made within a week of your camper attending will not recieve any refund.
 No refunds for children sent home due to discipline or medical issues.

 Be positive about the upcoming experience; share your excitement for all the new activities as well as the friendships your child will experience during their stay.